-Introductory course in jazz dance.
+This is an introductory course in Jazz Dance.
 Basic fundamentals of this contemporary dance form will be taught in a typical technique class structure.
-This will consist in warm up, floor work and combinations.
-The class will explore a full spectrum of jazz dance including vintage, classic and Broadway style, as well as contemporary styles such as lyrical, street jazz and hip-hop.
+This will consist in warm up, floor work & combinations.
+The class will explore a full spectrum of jazz dance including vintage, classic & Broadway style, as well as contemporary styles such as lyrical, street jazz, and hip-hop.